 Aeration will benefit your lawn in many ways:

-- Rooting will improve.
+- Rooting of new seed will improve.

 - Rainfall or irrigation will infiltrate better.